A Scientific Fable of Runes and Ragnarök

 On This Page:

-Once upon a time a thin white line fattens and warps in the Western sky.
-As the sun drops to the horizon, the white line becomes a rainbow bridge rearing away through space and time, twisting into a corkscrew vortex of intense deep yellows, and then an angry orange across thousands of feet of swirling clouds, with dark reds and blues and blacks, a junkyard fire burning a hole in the sky.
+Once upon a time, a thin white line fattened and warped in the Western sky.
+As the sun dropped to the horizon, the white line became a rainbow bridge rearing away through space, twisting into a corkscrew vortex of intense deep yellows, and then an angry orange, spread across thousands of feet of swirling clouds, with dark reds and blues and blacks, a junkyard fire burning a hole in the sky.

 Just a late afternoon rocket fired from Vandenberg - signs and wonders of the modern world.

-This Völva, now revived from her trance, told Odin of Balder’s death from a mistletoe dart and how it would set in motion the events leading to Ragnarök.
+This Völva, now revived from her trance, told Odin of Balder’s death from a mistletoe dart, of how it would set in motion the events leading to Ragnarök.
 Odin would hear later from another old hell runner how the rest of it would unravel: how the fire giant Surtr would rip a hole in the blue envelope around the earth, how in the years ahead, there would be Fimbul winters where snow would come from all directions and there would be strange omens in the sky and wars among men.
-The heavens would be torn apart, the Bifröst rainbow bridge would break, the leaves of Yggdrasil would fall like brown rain and the boiling seas would rise.
-Ragnarök is not just ancient pagan folklore; the Völuspá and other tales foretell our end from something scientifically plausible: global warming and catastrophic climate change.
+The heavens would be torn apart, the Bifröst rainbow bridge would break, the leaves of Yggdrasil would fall like brown rain and the boiling seas would rise to engulf many lands.
+Ragnarök was not just ancient pagan folklore; the Völuspá and other tales foretell our end from something scientifically plausible: global warming and catastrophic climate change.

-Balder’s dream was external, cosmological and destructive.
-Buried inside it was another dream, its opposite: internal, biological, creative, the story of Loki's Children.
+This then was Balder’s dream.
+It was external, cosmological and destructive.
+Yet, buried inside it was another dream, its opposite: internal, biological, creative, the story of Loki's Children.
 This dream relied on the old Norse magic known as seiðr, translated usually as witchcraft or sorcery.
-Odin himself professed to know something about it, yet it seems from the old myths that he did not, for he was constantly asking other people about it.
-The true master of seiðr was Loki, the villain of the Norse legends, and the other message of Ragnarök is that genetic engineering endangers the complex balance of our planet.
+Odin professed to know something about it himself, yet it seems from the old myths that he did not, for he was constantly asking other people about it.
+The true master of seiðr was Loki, the villain of the Norse legends, and the other message of Ragnarök is that genetic and mechanical engineering designed to save us instead endangers the complex balance of our planet.
 We are standing on Gjallarbrú.

 Odin was a sky god when sky gods were revered and feared and he and Thor bumped across the heavens in thunder and lightning, savage bowling with the heads of the dead.
 Thor kept an eye out for attractive women (and frost giants), while Odin, a warrior god from the battle tradition, was an ascetic, never good with women, even when he disguised himself.
 This is why he resorted to rape and murder on occasion.
 A cruel and cunning god.
 Thor was more popular.